socrata-cookbooks/snu_graphite/README.md

 [cookbook]: https://supermarket.chef.io/cookbooks/snu_graphite
 [travis]: https://travis-ci.org/socrata-cookbooks/snu_graphite

-TODO: Enter a brief cookbook description here.
+A Socrata-maintained and -opinionated version of a graphite cookbook, originally based on the existing community one.

 ## Requirements

-TODO: Describe the supported platforms and Chef versions, additional dependencies, etc.
+This cookbook is continuously tested against the following matrix of platforms and Chef versions:

+- Ubuntu 18.04
+- Ubuntu 16.04
+- Ubuntu 14.04
+- Debian 9
+- Debian 8

+X

+- Chef 14
+- Chef 13
+- Chef 12

 ## Usage